toolleeo/cli-apps/README.md

 ## <a name="productivity"></a>Productivity

 * [ancv](https://github.com/alexpovel/ancv) - Renders your (JSON) resume/CV for online & pretty terminal display.
-* [avail](https://github.com/mufeez-amjad/avail) - Find available times between all your calendars.
-* [Clipboard](https://getclipboard.app/) - An easy-to-use information management tool that acts like an external brain.
 * [flash-tui](https://github.com/TBS1996/speki) - Flashcard app for the terminal.
-* [Framed](https://github.com/mactat/framed) - A CLI tool that simplifies the organization and management of files and directories in a reusable and architectural manner.
 * [gdir](https://github.com/pafoster/gdir) - A command line tool which queries Google Directions.
 The tool displays results as human-readable text.
 * [h-m-m](https://github.com/nadrad/h-m-m) - h-m-m (pronounced like the interjection "hmm") is a simple, fast, keyboard-centric terminal-based tool for working with mind maps.
 * [hardv](https://github.com/dongyx/hardv) - A CLI flashcard app for UNIX-compatible systems, conforming to the UNIX philosophy.